 Jobs for Dental Hygienists

-Dental hygienists typically work in private dental offices, but they may also work in hospitals, nursing homes, public health departments, or educational institutions.
-Many dental hygienists are self-employed, working as independent contractors in a variety of settings.
+Although dental hygienists typically work in private dental offices, they may also work in hospitals, nursing homes, public health departments, or educational institutions.
+Many dental hygienists are self-employed, working as independent contractors in different settings.
 Dental hygienists may also work for dental supply companies, providing product demonstrations and training.

 • Evaluating a patient’s oral health